Mr-Zwkid/D-FCGS/README.md

    # frame range: [start_frame, end_frame]
    ```

-5. The dataset of one scene `data_video/Immersive/04_Truck` ends like:
+5. The dataset of one scene `data_video/Immersive/04_Truck` ends up like:

    ```
    04_Truck/